Notes on the Geography of Germany: Imperial Berlin

 In the courtyard, by Andreas Schluter, there's an equestrian image of Charlotte's husband, Friedrich III, Elector of Brandenburg.
 After 1701 he became Friedrich I, King in Prussia.
 The name change meant that he occupied a numerically bizarre position as a Friedrich wedged between Friedrich I (the Great Elector) and Friedrich II.

-The entrance tower of the Kaiser Wilhelm Memorial Church, or Kaiser-Wilhelm-Gedachtniskirche, built in the 1890s, has been left as it was in 1945.
+The entrance tower of the Kaiser Wilhelm Memorial Church, or Kaiser-Wilhelm-Gedachtniskirche, built in the 1890s.
+It has been left as it was in 1945.

 An interior mosaic.

-Also in the surviving entrance hall is this relief of Kaiser Wilhelm receiving homage as Emperor.
+Also surviving in the entrance hall is this relief of Kaiser Wilhelm receiving homage.
 He sits beneath an oak tree.
 Wilhelm II, then a prince, stands next to the imperial eagle.
 A great grandson kneels, while the woman on the right is masked in mourning for the kaiser's death.
 (And know you know where Hollywood costume designers get their best ideas.)

 The mystique of Greece is still not exhausted.